ShawnDietrich/DietrichBrewery/Logical/Libraries/MpTemp/MpTemp.typ

-		mpTEMP_TUNING_MODE_HEAT := 1, (*Step tuning for only the heating unit is performed to obtain the heating system, profile and PID parameters.*) mpTEMP_TUNING_MODE_HEAT_COOL := 2, (*Step tuning for heating and cooling unit is performed to obtain both heating as well as cooling system, profile and PID parameters.*) mpTEMP_TUNING_MODE_OSC_HEAT := 3, (*Oscillation tuning around the setpoint for only the heating unit is performed to obtain the heating PID parameters and the integrator preloading value.*) mpTEMP_TUNING_MODE_OSC_HEAT_COOL := 4 (*Oscillation tuning around the setpoint for the heating and cooling unit is performed to obtain the heating as well as cooling PID parameters and the integrator preloading value.*)
+		mpTEMP_TUNING_MODE_HEAT := 1, (*Step tuning for only the heating unit is performed to obtain the heating system, profile and PID parameters.*) mpTEMP_TUNING_MODE_HEAT_COOL := 2, (*Step tuning for heating and cooling unit is performed to obtain both heating as well as cooling system, profile and PID parameters.*) mpTEMP_TUNING_MODE_OSC_HEAT := 3, (*Oscillation tuning around the setpoint for only the heating unit is performed to obtain the heating PID parameters and the integrator preloading value.*) mpTEMP_TUNING_MODE_OSC_HEAT_COOL := 4, (*Oscillation tuning around the setpoint for the heating and cooling unit is performed to obtain the heating as well as cooling PID parameters and the integrator preloading value.*) mpTEMP_TUNING_MODE_OSC_COOL := 5 (*Oscillation tuning around the setpoint for only the cooling unit is performed to obtain the cooling PID parameters.*)
 		);
 	MpTempTuningStateEnum :
 		( (*Possible states of the tuning.*)